Prottoy2938/ChatGPT/README.md

 # ChatGPT
 OpenAI API Free Reverse Proxy

 **All the proxy servers are down currently, we're working on fixing them**.
-Please check back in a couple days
+Please check back in a couple of days

 ## Sponsors message 💲: